- Print

 Setting up Grading Scales

 The default grading scale setup in the SchoolWise desktop marking system is normally used for all letter-grade gradebooks.
-Click here for more desktop marking system setup information.

-Teachers may change their gradebook grading scale min percent value required for a grade but a best practice would be for the whole school to agree on one default grading scale.
+If enabled, teachers may change their gradebook grading scale min percent value required for a grade but a best practice would be for the whole school to agree on one default grading scale.

 The Reset arrow is enabled in a gradebook if the default grading scale has been changed.
 Clicking the Reset arrow causes the changed value to revert back to the default grading scale.